 Since I published this article we have moved on from this property.
 We took advantage of the current crazy real estate market and sold our home.

-I can tell you I don't miss the deer.
+I can tell you I don't miss the deer (or the groundhogs who took residence under our shed).
 If we had decided to stay, I would have needed to get a dog.
 The method I used to repel the deer (application of scented products) was effective but did take constant application and monitoring.
-I found that if I missed a week the deer were back feasting on my daylillies.
+I found that if I missed a week or did not rotate the products I was using, the deer were back feasting on my daylillies.

 Right now we are renting in a small town so no deer are feasting on the beds I'm caring for.
+And the rabbits and squirrels seem to be content to feast in the grove of trees next to our property and not feast on the few things I've planted.
 I'll keep you posted on where we land!

 I live in the country – specifically in the woods.
 I have been a country girl all of my life.
 I love living where I do because I really enjoy the quiet and seeing the animals that share our land.
 I have a live-and-let-live approach to dealing with wildlife that sometimes can be destructive.
 As long as things don’t get too out of hand, we share and deal with the downside.
 I look at the moles that dig tunnels in my yard as my personal aerators – as long as they don’t eat the roots of my favorite flowers and I can deal with a slightly lumpy yard.

 In the past the deer have browsed on the lower limbs of trees on their way to other feeding grounds.
 Not a problem until last summer when I found that they had eaten every single daylily flower (and there were lots) and munched on my favorite begonias.
 And this year they’ve added flowers from the pots on the front porch to their menu.

 In frustration, I’ve decided I need to do something or see all my hard work and the money I spent on plants go to upscaling their diet.

 So why after 20 years did the deer suddenly decide to ruin our working relationship?
 A few things happened.